Blosc/blogsite/posts/pytables-b2nd-slicing.rst

 Direct chunk access and two-level partitioning
 ----------------------------------------------

-You may remember that the previous version of PyTables (3.8.0) already got support for optimized access to Blosc2-compressed chunks (bypassing the HDF5 filter pipeline), with two-level partitioning of chunks into smaller blocks (allowing for fast access to small slices with big chunks).
+You may remember that the previous version of PyTables (3.8.0) already got support for direct access to Blosc2-compressed chunks (bypassing the HDF5 filter pipeline), with two-level partitioning of chunks into smaller blocks (allowing for fast access to small slices with big chunks).
 You may want to read Óscar and Francesc's post `Blosc2 Meets PyTables <https://www.blosc.org/posts/blosc2-pytables-perf/>`_ to see the great performance gains provided by these techniques.

 .. image:: /images/blosc2_pytables/block-slice.png
   :width: 66%